Pediatric nosebleeds

 In most cases, a nosebleed is not a serious condition, and most children grow out of having them.
 However, in rare cases, a nosebleed could be a sign of a more serious problem, such as a severe head injury.

-What are the signs and symptoms of Pediatric Nosebleeds?
+What are the signs and symptoms of pediatric nosebleeds?

 The main symptom of a nosebleed is bleeding that comes from one or both nostrils of the nose.

-What are the causes of Pediatric Nosebleeds?
+What are the causes of pediatric nosebleeds?

 The most common causes of nosebleeds in children include: